ANRGUSC/Jupiter/README.md

 # Jupiter

-Jupiter is a Central orchestrator for Dispersed Computing Platform that uses Docker containers and Kubernetes (K8s).
+Jupiter is a Central orchestrator for Dispersed Computing that uses Docker containers and Kubernetes (K8s).
 The Jupiter system has three main components: DRUPE (Network and Resource Profiler), WAVE Scheduler, and CIRCE Dispatcher.